ericsolberg/sapwebide-docker/README.md

 - Eclipse Director
 - SAP Web IDE 1.8 Local Install

-This is part of a general exploration of MicroServices and DevOps concepts in the context of SAP Mobile technologies.
+This is part of a general exploration of microservices and DevOps concepts in the context of SAP Mobile technologies.
 This is not a "proper" microservice, however, as a microservice implementation of SAP Web IDE would be decomposed into finer-grained services.
 ## Important
 This is intended for experimental and demo purposes only.
 It is not intended for production use.
 The resulting Docker container should not be distributed or posted on a public repository as it contains proprietary components.
 ## Contents